-EMT Course Topic Dynamic Learning Exercises EMT Review Audio Lectures App Other Resources To access and download for free, sign up as an instructor at emtreview.com/for-instructors Each segment is like an insightful lecture.
-If you don't have this app for your class, learn more at http://bit.ly/LCReady-Audio Pathophysiology Pathophysiology Worksheet Ambient air, the airways and mechanics of ventilation Regulation of respiration Pathophysiology of perfusion Transport of gasses in the blood Why do we need to know about Discussion Board Questions (attached below)
+EMT Course Topic EMT Review Audio Lectures App Other Resources Each segment is like an insightful lecture.
+If you don't have this app for your class, learn more at http://bit.ly/LCReady-Audio Pathophysiology Ambient air, the airways and mechanics of ventilation Regulation of respiration Pathophysiology of perfusion Transport of gasses in the blood Why do we need to know about the cell?
+Discussion Board Questions (attached below) Pathophysiology-Based Assessment (7 Things EMS podcast episode)